paldepind/flyd/README.md

 console.log(squareXPlusY()); // logs 10
 ```

-The body of a dependent stream is called with two parameters: itself and the
+The body of a dependent stream is called with two parameters: itself and a list
-dependencies that has changed since its last invocation.
+of the dependencies that has changed since its last invocation (due to [atomic
+updates](#atomic-updates) several streams could have changed).

 ```javascript
 // Create two streams of numbers